ucsb-cs56-m18/ucsb-cs56-m18.github.io/_lab/lab05.md

 * If there is any dispute about that, bring it to the instructor's attention NOW before this lab is done.
   </li>

-  <li markdown="1"> Now look in the repo and see if your TA (Mahnaz for front two rows, Santha for back two rows) has:
+  <li markdown="1"> (10 pts) Now look in the repo and see if your TA (Mahnaz for front two rows, Santha for back two rows) has:

   * assigned the final points (i.e. grade our of /1000 plus extra credit out of /100) for your team based on the issues you completed, and the feedback from your mentor, and
   * has recording that feedback IN THE FEEDBACK REPO (not just told you).